TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-Once inside the system, we realize that there is a user named Consuela, but when we try to enter their directory it tells us that permission denied:
+Once inside the system, we realize that there is a user named `consuela`, but when we try to enter their directory it tells us that permission denied:

 <br />